Multi-objective Low-altitude IRS-assisted ISAC Optimization via Generative AI-enhanced Deep Reinforcement Learning

 \subsubsection{Reflected Link}

 Note that the reflected link consists of the BS-low-altitude IRS link and the low-altitude IRS-users link, respectively.
-When the low-altitude IRS is deployed at a sufficiently high altitude, the associated air-ground communication links are primarily dominated by the LoS component~\cite{AlHourani2014}.
-Then, the channel vector $h^{\text{br}}[t] \in \mathbb{C}^{L \times M}$ between the BS and the low-altitude IRS in time slot $t$ is given by
+When the low-altitude IRS is deployed at a sufficiently high altitude, the air-ground links are largely governed by the LoS component~\cite{AlHourani2014}.
+Then, the channel vector $\bm{H}^{\text{br}}[t] \in \mathbb{C}^{L \times M}$ between the BS and the low-altitude IRS in time slot $t$ is given by